cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 * WAR is too large --- Upload may fail due to the size of the WAR file.
 Cloud Foundry testing indicates WAR files as large as 250 MB upload successfully.
 If a WAR file larger than that fails to upload, it may be a result of the file size.

 * Connection issues --- Application upload can fail if you have a slow internet connection, or if you upload from a location that is very remote from the target Cloud Foundry instance.
 If application upload takes a long time, your authorization token can expire before the upload completes.
-A workaruond is to copy the WAR to a server that is closer to the Cloud Foundry instance, and push it from there.
+A workaround is to copy the WAR to a server that is closer to the Cloud Foundry instance, and push it from there.

 * Out-of-date cf client --- Upload of a large WAR large is faster and hence less likely to fail if you are using a recent version of cf. If you are using an older version of the cf client to upload a large, and having problems, try updating to the latest version of cf: